mantidproject/mantid/docs/source/release/v6.4.0/framework.rst

 Python
 ------

-- Added possibility to forward log messages to Python, see `mantid.utils.logging.log_to_python`.
+- Added possibility to forward log messages to Python, see :ref:`mantid.utils.logging.log_to_python`.

 Installation
 ------------